When you’re starting in web design, its hard to build up a portfolio of websites behind you to explore and develop your web design skills.

 Another great way to gain wisdom in web design fast is to follow experts on YouTube.
 I personally make my own web design videos that provide teach people proper web design.
 There are a lot of other experts out there too, providing their own learnings over many years of web design experience to teach you wise and unwise practices.

 If you’re not a reader, videos are a great way to visually learn web design.
-Following web design YouTube channels also give you the added benefit of keeping you up-to-date with the latest design trends and technologies.
+Subscribing to web design YouTube channels also give you the added benefit of keeping you up-to-date with the latest design trends and technologies.

-My YouTube channel is a good place to start, but there are many great channels out there that can make you a better web designer.
+My YouTube channel is a good place to start, but there are many other great channels out there that can help make you a better web designer.

 6) Take Online Courses

-Some course platforms like Codeacademy allow you to sign and work through the course whenever you want, but it’s usually made for learning programming languages instead of theory and principles like what web design would be.
-Coding is either a helpful or required skill depending on what branch of web design you want to get into (the development or the pure design kind).
+Some course platforms like Codeacademy allow you to sign and work through the course whenever you want, but it’s usually made for learning programming languages instead of theory and principles like the visual aspect of web design would be.
+Coding is either a helpful or required skill depending on what branch of web design you want to get into.
+If you do plan to develop websites (beyond a photoshop file) and actually put them on the web coding skills are a must, so I would definietly start there.

 If you are looking for more of a course format, you can even find lectures, lessons, and organized material on YouTube for free.